Consistent Ignores for Snyk Code FAQs

 Reimport the newly renamed repository.

-Previous Consistent Ignores will apply to the newly named repository.
-New clones in IDEs/CLI that reference the new name will also take into account ignores, even with the old git URL, in case some developers haven't updated their remote repositories.
+Previous Consistent Ignores are applied to the newly named repository.
+New clones in IDEs/CLI that reference the new name take into account the ignores, even with the old git URL, in case some developers haven't updated their remote repositories.

 Granular ignores